USStateDept/StatePassiveInstrumentationNode/README.md

     logon as a service
     replace a process level token
 <br>
-Make certain that your app pools are also using the domain\iusr account, and not the local servers.
+Make certain that your app pools are also using the domain\iusr account, and not the local servers. ** Make certain that the domain IUSR account has permissions to the SPIN directory **